 The largest landfill in the city is located in Asuwei, in the Changping District of northern Beijing, and was built in 1994.
 It was later selected as part of the Beijing Domestic Waste Plan, as a waste incineration site (Johnson, 2013).
 During the 1980's, Beijing's organic waste was primarily sent to the countryside.
 However, as a result of rapid development, and changes in consumption behaviour the waste composition shifted, and the amount produced saw a sharp increase.
 Therefore, landfills were being constructed and waste dumps started to emerge all over the city.
 By the early 2000's, 90% of Beijing's waste was deposited in landfills, which quickly turned into a a waste crisis, as it was designed to receive a capacity of 1,800 tonnes, but ended up flowing with3,800 tonnes instead.
-Since incineration reduces waste volume by up to 80%, it was then suggested as an alternative solution to address this waste from 1% in 2002 to 30% in 2030.
+Since incineration reduces waste volume by up to 80%, it was then suggested as an alternative solution to address this waste crisis.
+The government was set to increase the percentage of incineration of waste from 1% in 2002 to 30% in 2030.
 By 2004, landfills accounted for 89.6% of waste treatment, followed by composting 5.8% and incineration 4.6%.
 In 2005, Beijing launched a plan to dispose 40% of waste through landfills, and 30% each through composting and incineration by 2010 (Sorting the Rubbish in Beijing, 2009; Asuwei Waste Incinerator in Beijing, 2017).